-Five discrete LEDs are provided to indicate the current system status.
-They are labeled POWER, STATUS, LINK, 10BaseT and 100BaseTX.
+Six to ten discrete LEDs are provided to indicate the current system status, depending on the unit configuration.
+They are Power, Status, Link, 10BaseT, 100BaseTX, Over Current 1, Over Current 2, Over Current 3 and Over Current 4.

-POWER - Indicates that the module has line power.
+Power - Indicates that the module has line power.

-STATUS - Indicates that the micro controller chip is functioning and executing the program.
+Status - Indicates that the micro controller chip is functioning and executing the program.
 The LED will flash.

-LINK - Indicates that the communications link has been established.
+Link - Indicates that the communications link has been established.